 - (a) If the agreement of the parties names an arbitrator or specifies a method of appointing an arbitrator, that designation or method shall be followed.
-The notice of appointment, with the name, address, telephone number, fax number and email, if known, of the arbitrator, shall be filed with the AAA by the appointing party.
-Upon the request of any appointing party, the AAA shall submit a list of members of the National Construction Panel from which the party may, if it so desires, make the appointment. - (b) Where the parties have agreed that each party is to name one arbitrator, the arbitrators so named must meet the standards of R-20 with respect to impartiality and independence unless the parties have specifically agreed pursuant to R-20(a) that the party-appointed arbitrators are to be non-neutral and need not meet those standards. - (c) If the agreement specifies a period of time within which an arbitrator shall be appointed and any party fails to make the appointment within that period, the AAA shall make the appointment.

-(d) If no period of time is specified in the agreement, the AAA shall notify the party to make the appointment.
+The appointing party shall file with the AAA, and shall provide notice to all other parties of, the selected arbitrator's name, address, telephone number and email address.
+All party-appointed arbitrators must be on AAA's National Roster of Arbitrators unless the parties agree otherwise or AAA determines in its sole discretion that the AAA National Roster of Arbitrators does not have the requested expertise.
+Upon the request of any appointing party, the AAA shall submit a list of arbitrators on the AAA National Construction Panel from which the party shall make the appointment. - (b) Where the parties have agreed that each party is to name one arbitrator, the arbitrators so named must meet the standards of R-20 with respect to impartiality and independence unless the parties have specifically agreed pursuant to R-20(a) that the party-appointed arbitrators are to be non-neutral and need not meet those standards. - (c) If the agreement specifies a period of time within which an arbitrator shall be appointed and any party fails to make the appointment within that period, the AAA shall make the appointment. - (d) If no period of time is specified in the agreement, the AAA shall notify the party to make the appointment.
 If within 14 calendar days after such notice has been sent, an arbitrator has not been appointed by a party, the AAA shall make the appointment.